 Choose Your Keywords

 Let’s say you’re craving some pizza one night but unsure where the closest pizza place is.
-The first thing you’ll do is hop on your computer or smartphone and google something like “pizza delivery in knoxville tn.”
+The first thing you’ll do is hop on your computer or smartphone to google something like “pizza delivery in knoxville tn.”
 Voila!
 Google gives you a robust list of pizza places in your proximity.

 When developing a keyword strategy for your business, identify the products or services you offer, then think about what keywords people use to search for that product or service.